-Prerequisite: Media Arts I- Intro to Media Arts
+Prerequisite: Media Arts I- Intro to MediaArts Corequisites: This course is paired with Digital Media I

 The goal of this course is to introduce Adobe Illustrator and prepare students for a career in the field of creative digital media.
 Students will work towards earning the Adobe Certified Professional in Illustrator credential.
 In this course students will address visual storytelling issues through digital media.
 Students will learn a fundamental competence and range of understanding in visual concerns (and methods) and demonstrate an understanding of digital media design and visual storytelling issues through two-dimensional mediums or processes, including graphic design, photography, motion graphics, animation, illustration, web or app design, or film.
 The class will culminate in the completion of a portfolio project and taking an Adobe Certified Associate exam.